ccsyd/CC_SYD_02_OculusRift/slides.md

 - At 'infinity' no difference between eyes, up close, big difference (try it with your finger).
 On a practical level, 'infinity' is just the distance at which any changes in space don't translate into pixel differences
 - In practice, this requires rendering your scene twice, to generate the two different images to send to each eye.

+???

+A big part of VR is showing stereo (binocular 3d) imagery to your eyes, so it helps to know a bit about how that works.

 ---

 ## Designing for stereo